KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

-# Surveys on Backdoor attacks and defenses
+# Surveys and Thesis on Backdoor Attacks and Defenses
 ## 2022
 ###### 1. A Survey of Neural Trojan Attacks and Defenses in Deep Learning [Paper](https://arxiv.org/pdf/2202.07183)
  > Authors: J Wang, GM Hassan, N Akhtar